-- a letter of invitation on the employer's letterhead; - a standard application form; - two color photographs of the employee; - a copy of the original medical insurance certificate (where an inviting party does not undertake medical services); - the employee's passport; - state duty (Normally, US\$250 for a one-year multiple entry visa; however, for nationals of countries which charge higher visa fees to citizens of the Republic of Azerbaijan, the amount of the state duty may be higher.)
+- A letter of invitation on the employer's letterhead; - A standard application form; - Two color photographs of the employee; - A copy of the original medical insurance certificate (where an inviting party does not undertake medical services); - The employee's passport; - State duty (Normally, US\$250 for a one-year multiple entry visa; however, for nationals of countries that charge higher visa fees to citizens of the Republic of Azerbaijan, the amount of the state duty may be higher.).

-A relatively new ASAN e-visa procedure exists for visitor visas processed through ASAN Services.
-Now it is possible to obtain within a few days single-entry tourist, labor and work visas for 30 days online by providing a scanned copy of the foreigner's passport and information about arrival and departure dates.
+A relatively new e-visa procedure exists for visitor visas processed through the Azerbaijan Service and Assessment Network (ASAN), the e-Government portal.
+Now, it takes only a few days to obtain online single-entry tourist, labor and work visas valid for 30 days, by providing a scanned copy of the foreign national's passport and information about arrival and departure dates.

 Taking into account the COVID-19 pandemic, several additional rules and visa restrictions might apply.
-You may become familiar with the current rules and restrictions on the official web site of the State Migration Service (migration.gov.az)
+You may become familiar with the current rules and restrictions on the official web site of the State Migration Service (migration.gov.az).